Drag

 • Like barcodes, damaged QR codes may not scan correctly

-• Although they can be small in size space is still used on the badge
+• Although they can be small, space is still used on the badge

 • Not very aesthetic, contains random patterns of square boxes, which might not look pleasing on accreditation passes.